An individual health care plan formalises the plan of support for students with complex health care needs.

 The possible effects of emergencies arising at the same time with a number of students need to be considered and addressed in individual health care plans.

 The principal is responsible for assessing, in consultation with appropriate school staff, the parent and the medical practitioner, how the school will meet the health care needs of the student.
+Health care planning needs to take account of the student's full range of learning and support needs.

 The development of the individual health care plan may incorporate a risk management process to manage risk to the student or other students or staff.